typehero/typehero/challenges/aot/2023/24/prompt.md

 ## Thank You!

-We just want to say thank you joining us for the first Advent of TypeScript™!
-We hope to do many more in the future!
+We just want to say thank you for joining us for the first Advent of TypeScript™!
+We hope to do many more years in the future!
 Don't hesitate to leave feedback and tell us what you thought of it!